 The first, Nigeria.
 If others hadn’t cared about Africans killing Africans, they did care about starving Biafran babies.
 Images sped round the globe.
 The second, Equatorial Guinea.
 Behind the tropical paradise facade, the newly-independent country was in the vise of a bloodthirsty dictator.
 The world didn’t even know the place existed.

 I kept cryptic notes and hid them in the sock drawer.
 I now reveal a story parts of which were previously spirited to the outside world only by diplomatic pouch.

-Watch for the historical memoir VACCINES & BAYONETS: Fighting Smallpox in Africa amid Tribalism, Terror and the Cold War in March 2021.
+Historical memoir VACCINES & BAYONETS: Fighting Smallpox in Africa amid Tribalism, Terror and the Cold War released April 22, 2021.

 Want to be among the first to hear the whole story?

 Sign up!
-Don’t miss news of the release date of VACCINES & BAYONETS.
+Don’t miss news about VACCINES & BAYONETS.